 Lipo 360 Cost

-If you wish to undergo liposuction on more than one area, undergoing lipo 360 will be cheaper than having multiple separate liposuction procedures.
-The payment for one liposuction procedure includes all the surgery costs, such as the hospital and anesthesia fees, so adding additional areas will only increase the cost by the price of the area.
+If you wish to undergo lipo on more than one area, undergoing lipo 360 will be cheaper than having multiple separate lipo procedures.
+The payment for one procedure includes all the surgery costs, such as the hospital and anesthesia fees, so adding additional areas will only increase the cost by the price of the area.
 Having the procedures done separately will mean patients have to pay these surgical fees again.

 Lipo 360 Recovery

-It is also necessary to wear compression garments on all the areas liposuction was performed unless your surgeon tells you otherwise.
+It is also necessary to wear compression garments on all the areas that underwent the procedure unless your surgeon tells you otherwise.
 Some patients may have stitches that are not dissolvable and so an appointment will be made with your surgeon to have these removed a few days or week after the surgery.
 Regardless of the type of stitches used, it is essential to take care of the incision sites to prevent an infection.

 Non-Surgical Lipo 360